jmrichardson/tuneta/README.md

 * Selects indicators with the least correlation to each other.
 This is helpful for machine learning models which generally perform better with minimal feature intercorrelation.
 * Persists state to generate identical indicators on multiple datasets (train, validation, test)
 * Correlation report of target and features
-* Parallel processing
+* Parallel processing for technical indicator optimization as well as correlation pruning
-* Supports technical indicators produced from the following packages.
-See config.py for indicators supported.
+* Supports technical indicators produced from the following packages:
   * [Pandas TA](https://github.com/twopirllc/pandas-ta)
   * [TA-Lib](https://github.com/mrjbq7/ta-lib)
   * [FinTA](https://github.com/peerchemist/finta)